kkunapuli/kkunapuli.github.io/_pages/dfs/distributed_system.md

    This is a toy example, but it can easily be extended into a useful data storage/retrieval application.

-   We can verify that the contents have been stored on disk by inspecting data_<port> directories.
-Remember that any Data Node logging information can be found in DNode_<port>.log in the working directory.
+   We can verify that the contents have been stored on disk by inspecting data_$port directories.
+Remember that any Data Node logging information can be found in DNode_$port.log in the working directory.